ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 Your application is now backed by the mock patient data in the Cloudant DB!
 You can log-in using any user-id/password in the Cloudant DB, for example "**opall:opall**".

 1. In a real-world application, these passwords should **not** be stored as plain-text.
 To review the patients (and alternate logins) in the Cloudant DB, navigate to your services in IBM Cloud [Resource List](https://{DomainName}/resources).
 Click **&lt;your-initials&gt;-cloudant-service**.
-2. Launch the Cloudant dashboard by clicking on **Launch Dahboard** button and then click the `patients` db.
+2. Launch the Cloudant dashboard by clicking on **Launch Dashboard** button and then click the `patients` db.
 3. Click through the different patients you can log-in as.

 ## Connect both {{site.data.keyword.la_short}} and {{site.data.keyword.mon_short}} to the {{site.data.keyword.openshiftshort}}  cluster